NSEP-0/fantasy-top-huds-x/README.md

 ## Notes

-- The bot currently posts supply details, last sell prices, and floor prices for each rarity level
+- The bot posts hero information including:
+  - Name and supply by rarity level
-- Rate limits apply for both Twitter and Fantasy Top APIs
+  - Floor prices (lowest asking prices) in ETH
+  - Last sell prices in ETH
+  - Current highest bids in ETH
 - Tokens are stored locally in `tokens.json` after initial authorization
+- Wei values (blockchain currency denominations) are automatically converted to ETH for readability

 ## Next Steps
-1. Identify fix for invalid supply numbers
-2. Determine if possible to get "last purchase price" by rarity.
+1. Add functionality to automatically schedule tweets
+2. Implement tracking of price changes over time
+3. Add support for multiple heroes in a single run